computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

 In this example, the variable ``NUM_SIDES`` is defined and then used in both functions.
-As an aside, it is common to use names with all capital letters to signal that a value is a constant.
+As an aside, it is common to use names with all capital letters to signal that a variable is a constant (that is, its value will not change once it is set).

 This is an excellent use of a global variable.
 We avoid repeated code (i.e., multiple definitions of the same value) and, since the value